Tingwei-Justin/salusmint/README.md

 The use of DeFi in SalusMint is an important aspect of the project.
 By leveraging composibility of DeFi, SalusMint is able to create a transparent and trustless system that benefits all participants.
 The yield-generating pool is powered by smart contracts, which ensure that all proceeds are distributed fairly and transparently.

 SalusMint is not the first project to combine NFTs and DeFi, but it is one of the most promising.
 The team behind the project has a deep understanding of both NFTs and DeFi, and is committed to creating a sustainable ecosystem for both creators and buyers.

-Overall, SalusMint represents an exciting new direction for the world of NFTs.
-By creating a more sustainable ecosystem that benefits both creators and buyers, the project has the potential to revolutionize the way that NFTs are created, bought, and sold.
-If successful, it could pave the way for a new generation of NFT projects that are built on the principles of transparency, fairness, and sustainability.

 ## Protocol flow charts